jeckman/wpbook/README.txt

 using the "add to profile" button at the top of the default canvas page.

 That profile box shows the 5 most recent posts from your blog, as links.

+NOTE: These 2 plugins have been reported to conflict with WPBook:
+	- Bad Behavior
+	- Facebook Connect (from Sociable.es)

+I'm working on identifying and eliminating conflict, but you should not try to use WPBook with either of these plugins in the current state.

+Finally, if one of your other plugins (Kaltura's Interactive Video for example) uses CSS and sets the height of either the body or html elements to 100%, the auto-resizing javascript in Facebook will fail.
+You can fix this by removing the plugin or editing the css.

 == Installation ==